overblog/GraphQLBundle/docs/annotations/annotations-reference.md

      */
     public $friends;
 }
-?>
 ```

 ## @Deprecated

-This annotation is used in conjonction with `@Field` to mark it as deprecated with the specified reason.
+This annotation is used in conjunction with `@Field` to mark it as deprecated with the specified reason.

 Example